Skip to main content

 LIVE GREEN

-Our employees are the drivers of our longevity and success, and we are committed to investing in their development and wellbeing.
 Bird pursues a holistic approach to employee health and wellbeing, striving to create an empathetic culture that goes beyond providing physical health benefits to one that considers the mental health and psychological safety of all employees.
 A healthy workplace promotes safety and overall wellbeing, and the essential components of supporting our people include advancing their professional development, strengthening our neighbourhoods, and creating inclusive, respectful, and equitable working environments.

 Health, Safety, and Environment

+Bird is recognized for best-in-class Health, Safety, and Environment Management (HSE) systems and industry-leading safety performance.
+Our health and safety culture is rooted in our commitment to work in a spirit of collaboration with all employees, trade partners, clients, and suppliers, to foster a healthy and safe work environment that ensures everyone goes home safe every day.
+We uphold our high standards through an engaged workforce and vigilant processes that create a culture of complete accountability and personal responsibility.
 Safety is an essential component of our DNA.
 It affects everything we do.
-Bird is recognized for best-in-class Health, Safety, and Environment Management (HSE) systems and industry-leading safety performance.
-Our health and safety culture is rooted in our commitment to work in a spirit of collaboration with all employees, trade partners, clients, and suppliers to foster a healthy and safe work environment that every worker deserves and that ensures everyone goes home safe every day.

 Total internal work hours